Casslin/0x_report/report/4_specific_findings.md

 1. As there's no other documentation about the system that describes factors such as desired behaviors of the system and the interaction of components and functions like `isRoundingError`, this issue has been classified `Critical` as users of a financial system should have defined and precise behavior.
 We recommend more documentation on `isRoundingError` including descriptions as they apply to presumably providing users with guarantees and protections, and the limits to those protections and when they will not hold.
 For example, if certain protections are only provided to users if they trade 1000+ tokens, then those should be clearly documented.

-2. We recommend [unit testing `isRoundingError`](https://github.com/0xProject/contracts/issues/92) and reimplementing the function using the standard definition of [approximation error](https://en.wikipedia.org/wiki/Approximation_error)
+2. Implement the function using the standard definition of [approximation error](https://en.wikipedia.org/wiki/Approximation_error).

+3. Thoroughly test `isRoundingError`, including when the rounding error is exactly 10/10000 (0.1%), below at 9/10000, and above at 11/10000.

 **Resolution**